Suraj Pe Mangal Bhari: Plot

-As their relation becomes stronger, Tulshi decides to reveal her profession to Suraj.
+As their relationship becomes stronger, Tulshi decides to reveal her profession to Suraj.
 She leads him and Sukhi to tuition class where she is supposed to teach, but exits from another door to a discotheque.
 Later they see her on stage in a fully modern avatar, completely contrary to her traditional personality, as a DJ.
 Suraj and Sukhi both enjoy her music, and Sukhi sees an opportunity for Suraj to get even with Mangal.

 The next day the first suitor calls Mangal to reject his proposal after seeing Tulshi's DJ avatar in the newspaper.
 Mangal is thoroughly shocked and cannot come to terms that he was completely unaware of his sister's profession which is considered unacceptable in contemporary society and prohibits Tulshi from pursuing her DJ activity.
 She is deeply hurt by this and seeks solace with Suraj, whose confession pushes her into further grief.
 Suraj, with persistent efforts, is able to win back her trust.
 On the other side, Mangal comes to terms with his defeat and plans another act to get revenge.
-He meets Suraj's parents and proposes Tulshi's marriage with Suraj which everyone agrees to, despite Tulshi and Suraj doubting this sudden change of heart.
+He meets Suraj's parents and proposes Tulshi's marriage to Suraj which everyone agrees to, despite Tulshi and Suraj doubting this sudden change of heart.

 On the day of their engagement, Mangal tricks Gurnam into talking about dowry, which he records, and has the Dhillons arrested for dowry.
 Tulshi is heartbroken yet again as she cannot approve Suraj asking for dowry and resigns her fate to Mangal, who arranges her meeting with the second suitor he had spoken earlier and their marriage is fixed in haste.

-After seeking bail, Suraj discovers that Mangal is in a romantic relation with a woman, Kavya (Neha Pendse), who is married to a OCD-esque maths professor Chinmay Godbole (Vijay Raaz).
-Seeking revenge, Suraj produces evidence of adultery to Chinmay and asks him to press charges of adultery on Mangal, which he refuses because he hates the courts where nothing is in order.
+After seeking bail, Suraj discovers that Mangal is in a romantic relationship with a woman, Kavya (Neha Pendse), who is married to an OCD-esque maths professor Chinmay Godbole (Vijay Raaz).
+Seeking revenge, Suraj produces evidence of adultery to Chinmay and asks him to press charges of adultery against Mangal, which he refuses because he hates the courts where nothing is in order.
 Suraj realises Kavya's plight and then tortures Chinmay by putting everything in sight out of order, forcing him to sign the divorce papers.

 On the day of Tulshi's marriage, Kavya rushes to Mangal and tells him that Suraj made her husband sign the divorce papers.
-Mangal, who was unsure of the match from the beginning, realises his mistake and apologies to Tulshi and Rekha, and they flee from the marriage.
+Mangal, who was unsure of the match from the beginning, realises his mistake and apologises to Tulshi and Rekha, and they flee from the marriage.
 They go to the railway station where Suraj is returning with his parents to their native place forever to escape from the humiliation of their dowry charges.
 Out of desperation, Mangal pulls the emergency chain to stop it and searches for Suraj.
 He is able to finally reunite Tulshi and Suraj, but the TTE charges him for stopping the train.
 As Mangal has forgotten to carry his wallet, he is unable to pay the fine; when the Dhillons refuse as well, Mangal is sent to jail.